jorgecarleitao/arrow2/src/doc/lib.md

 Welcome to arrow2's documentation.
 Thanks for checking it out!

-This is a library for efficient in-memory data operations using [Arrow in-memory format](https://arrow.apache.org/docs/format/Columnar.html).
+This is a library for efficient in-memory data operations with [Arrow in-memory format](https://arrow.apache.org/docs/format/Columnar.html).
 It is a re-write from the bottom up of the official `arrow` crate with soundness and type safety in mind.